TrymenT-AlphA/prts-frontend-react/README.md

 ## Introduction

-a website build with react
+a website build with react, the frontend of [prts-backend-go](https://github.com/TrymenT-AlphA/prts-backend-go)

 ## Deploy